13%: the upskilling number that quietly breaks the agentic AI business case

 Deloitte's State of AI in the Enterprise 2026 puts hard numbers on the mismatch.

-36% of companies expect at least 10% of their jobs to be fully automated within a year, and 82% expect this level of automation within three years — yet 84% have not redesigned jobs or the nature of work itself around AI capabilities.
+Within a year, 36% of companies expect at least 10% of their jobs to be fully automated.
+Within three years, 82% expect that level of automation.
+Yet 84% have not redesigned jobs or the nature of work itself around AI capabilities.

 I've defended workforce numbers in front of boards for thirty years.
-The pattern repeats every cycle — Y2K remediation, the ERP rollouts, the cloud migration.
+The same pattern ran through Y2K remediation, the ERP rollouts and the cloud migration.
 Leadership funds the tool and underfunds the people who have to run it, then acts surprised when adoption stalls.

 Access is not skill.
 Skill is not judgement.